Boyd Rush: Boyd Rush

 On January 21, 1964, 68-year old Boyd Rush was transferred to the University of Mississippi Medical Center after being found in a comatose state two nights earlier.
 One lower leg was black with gangrene, his face was mottled with blood clots, and he only had a faint pulse.
 These symptoms were likely caused by his heart's inability to pump sufficient blood.
 Rush had had hypertensive heart disease for years and likely had suffered a heart attack before being found unconscious.

 On Jan.
 22, Hardy amputated the gangrenous portions of Rush's left leg.

 On Jan.
-23, it appeared as though Rush might receive a stroke of good luck, for there was a trauma victim in the hospital's ICU who was brain-dead and whose family had given permission for him to be a heart donor.
-However, the legal definition of death at the time required the heartbeat to stop, and this trauma victim's heart was still beating.
+23, it appeared as though Rush might receive the heart of a trauma victim in the hospital's ICU who was brain-dead and whose family had given permission for him to be a heart donor.
+However, at the time, the legal definition of death required the heartbeat to stop, and this trauma victim's heart was still beating.
 At approximately 11:00 pm, Rush went into shock and his blood pressure fell to 60, and Hardy took him into the operating room.
 Rush's heart stopped just before the team attached him to the heart-lung machine.
 Hardy then polled the other four doctors regarding whether they should continue with the transplant knowing that they would now use a chimpanzee heart and would likely receive much public criticism.
 He asked each doctor quietly, "Are you prepared to proceed?"
 The first doctor agreed, the next abstained, and the last two nodded their consent.
 The five doctors began the heart transplant using the largest of the four chimpanzees.

 Just after 2:00 am CST in the morning on Friday, January 24, 1964, Hardy completed the stitching to connect the chimpanzee heart into Rush's chest and used a defibrillator to achieve a steady beat.
 This heart beat smoothly for a half hour, assisted by a pacemaker for the next half hour, but then could not be restarted even with cardiac massage.
 Rush died, never having regained consciousness.

 Rush at the time was either living in Hattiesburg or in the Laurel Trailer Park on the outskirts of Jackson, Mississippi.

-The operation started at approximately 11:00 pm on January 23, but the chimp heart was inserted in Boyd's body at approximately 2:00 am. on Jan.
+The operation started at approximately 11:00 pm on January 23, but the chimp heart was inserted into Rush's body at approximately 2:00 am. on Jan.
 24, 1964.